 Based on the Red Line, Tekniska Högskolan is a gorgeous station that showcases scientific advances within the art itself.
 I mean, it’s pretty apt with it being so close to the Royal Institute of Technology.

 Apparently, Tensta Station took over a year to paint and design and is easily one of the most recognisable of Stockholm’s metro art.
 One of the things I love most about this station is it’s showcasing of acceptance, equality and love.

 Tensta has, traditionally, been an area where lots of new citizens would live, with the artist wanting to leave a welcoming message to all.
 What a lovely welcome to Stockholm!

-To get to Tensta, you’ll need to take the Blue Line that takes about 20-minutes from T-Centralen.
+To get to Tensta, you’ll need to take the Blue Line which takes about 20 minutes from T-Centralen.